 2. Does 6/9 vision qualify as good vision in children?

-3. Is 6/9 vision good enough for someone to drive?
+3. Is 6/9 vision good enough for driving?

-4. Can the use of a digital screen contribute to someone developing 6/9 vision?
+4. Can digital screens contribute to 6/9 vision?

-5. How frequently should a person with 6/9 vision have their eyes checked?
+5. How often should someone with 6/9 vision get their eyes checked?